Victoria Vein Clinic

 • Arrange for someone to drive you home or go by public transport – it is essential that the patient does not drive on the day of treatment.
 Driving can resume on the following day.

-• Wear the bandages and stocking continuously for 48 hours.
-Then wear stockings only through the day, remove them at night and replace them in the morning after the shower.
-Some find it easier to wear them continuously and wash the stockings in the shower.
-Continue this for approximately 7-10 days or longer if pain develops after they are discarded.
+• Wear the bandages and compression garment continuously for 24 hours.
+Then wear compression garment only through the day, remove them at night and replace it in the morning after the shower.
+Continue this for approximately 7-10 days or longer if pain develops after it is discarded.

-• Return for a check ultrasound scan within a few days after treatment to ensure that the treated vein is occluded, determine whether any further veins require treatment, and exclude the small risk of deep vein occlusion.
+• Return for a check ultrasound scan within two weeks after treatment to ensure that the treated vein is occluded, determine whether any further veins require treatment, and exclude the small risk of deep vein occlusion.

-• Bring your stockings to every follow-up visit.
+• Bring your compression garment to every follow-up visit.

 What can you expect following EVLA?